-Perhaps more than any other passenger train the Phoebe Snow evoked heartfelt emotions of a warm, classy passenger train that was intent on making you feel right at home
+Perhaps more than any other passenger train the Phoebe Snow evoked heartfelt emotions of a warm, classy passenger train that was intent on making you feel right at home when you were aboard.

-Hoboken, New Jersey and Buffalo, New York had actually been around for years in the railroad’s passenger services (such as the Lackawanna Limited, the flagship run before the Phoebe).
-The term Phoebe Snow
+The name itself for the train, which would become the Lackawanna’s premier run between Hoboken, New Jersey and Buffalo, New York had actually been around for years in the railroad’s passenger services (such as the Lackawanna Limited, the flagship run before the Phoebe).

 had been used as a mascot of sorts by the railroad to describe the snow white, clean services the DL&W offered

 since the company transported (and used) clean-burning anthracite coal.

 In some respects, the train was personification of the company.
 Until the 1950's the Lackawanna, despite its size, was one of the most successful in the nation.
 It suffered no bankruptcies, was very well managed, and enjoyed strong profits through its coal business.